RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 If the CA or RA generates subscriber key pairs, the requirements for key pair delivery specified in section 6.1.2 must also be met.

 Validated software or hardware cryptographic modules shall be used to generate all subscriber key pairs, as well as pseudo-random numbers and parameters used in key pair generation.
-For the id‑fpki-common-hardware, id-fpki-common-High, id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, and id-fpki-common-cardauth policies, subscriber key pairs shall be generated in FIPS 140 Level 2 hardware cryptographic modules.
+For the id‑fpki-common-hardware, id-fpki-common-High, id-fpki-common-authentication, id-fpki-common-pivi-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-pivi-cardAuth, and id-fpki-common-cardauth policies, subscriber key pairs shall be generated in FIPS 140 Level 2 hardware cryptographic modules.
 Any pseudo-random numbers used for key generation material shall be generated by a FIPS-approved method.
 Symmetric keys may be generated by means of either software or hardware mechanisms.